 In pure symmetry identical parts are equally distributed on either side of the central axis in mirror-like repetition.
 A good example of pure symmetry is the human face.
 It is the same on both the right side and the left side of the nose.
 Pure symmetry has its place in certain art works, however, because of its identical repetition, pure symmetry for a composition can easily become too monotonous and uninteresting to look at.

 Approximate symmetry on the other hand has greater appeal and interest for the viewer.
 The two sides of a composition are varied and are more interesting to view.
 Even though they are varied somewhat, they are still similar enough to make their repetitious relationship symmetrically balanced.

-Asymmetrical balance is when both sides of the central axis are not identical, yet appear to leave the same visual weight.
-It is a “felt” equilibrium or balance between the parts of a composition rather than actual.
-If the artist can feel, judge or estimate the various elements and visual weight, this should allow him/her to balance them as a whole.
-As a result, a more interesting composition will occur in the work.
+Asymmetrical balance is when both sides of the central axis are not identical, yet appear to have balance.

-The use of asymmetry in design allows for more freedom of creativity, because there are unlimited arrangements that may be devised using asymmetrical balance.
 The way to use asymmetry is by balancing two or more unequal components on either side of the fulcrum by varying their size, value or distance from the center.
+If the artist can skillfully feel, judge or estimate the various elements and visual weight, this should allow him/her to balance them as a whole, and as a result, achieve a more interesting composition.

+The artist will quickly discover the use of asymmetry allows for more freedom of creativity because there are unlimited arrangements that may be devised by using asymmetrical balance.

-Examples of the Effective Use of Balance
+Some Examples of the Effective Use of Balance

 The painting on the right is a little more obvious in it’s vertical balance.
 Notice how the three objects in the top part of the painting balance the apparent heaviness of the one object (the plate of pancakes) in the lower part of the painting.